 Parks & Recreation

-Facilities such a shelter, ball field, soccer field or the in-line skating rink may be reserved for exclusive use for varying blocks of time.
+Facilities such as a shelter, ball field, soccer field or the in-line skating rink may be reserved for exclusive use for varying blocks of time.
 These facilities are available for reservation between 8:00AM and 10:00PM each day.

-Through a collaborative effort between our neighboring communities and Ottawa County, Grand Haven Township is pleased to offer an online reservations system for our park facilities.
+Through a collaborative effort between our neighboring communities and Ottawa County, Grand Haven Charter Township is pleased to offer an online reservations system for our park facilities.
 By clicking here you will be taken to the reservation system which is hosted on the Ottawa County website.
-All questions or concerns regarding reservations or payments should continue to be directed to Grand Haven Township at (616) 842-5988.
+All questions or concerns regarding reservations or payments should continue to be directed to Grand Haven Charter Township at (616) 842-5988.

 Hofma Park has 80 acres with 1 shelter, a restroom, a soccer field, 78 space parking area, a softball field and a developed playground.